exastencil/existential/README.md

 - Add quality of life enhancements
 - Remove some of the tedium to facilitate building
 - Try not to short circuit mechanics
+- Limit world generation manipulation
+- No keybind conflicts

+Examples of how the goals drive decisions:

+#### No JEI

+The game has a recipe book and a useful mechanic to unlock recipes when they become relevant.
+I'd like to use that to guide the player, rather than a list of every item in the game.
+Any additional guidance can be offered through Patchouli.

+#### No always-on map or minimap

+Minecraft has a mapping mechanic, it's just a little cumbersome.
+Map Atlases takes care of helping you not get lost at the cost of some preparation.
+Of course, getting lost is sometimes the point...

+#### Show Saturation

+I feel a person would have some concept of their saturation, and so I feel its fine to show the player that information.

+#### Debug menu

+Players use the debug menu as if it were a heads up display.
+I hold that you are not meant to see the debug menu unless you are debugging the game.
+If possible, I want to disable it unless cheats are activated.